tranduong/documentlib-server/README.md

 			Now if you do  `sudo service neo4j-service restart`
 				the warning should have disappeared.

 	2.3.
-You need to use a browser in GUI mode to access to `http://localhost:7474/browser` to activate your database.
+You need to use a browser in GUI mode to access to `http://<Your_Neo4J_deployed_IP>:7474/browser` to activate your database.
+		*Note*: If you cannot access to the address, check your neo4j configuration file - neo4j.conf and add followed statement: dbms.connector.http.address=<Your_Neo4J_deployed_ID>:7474

 3. Assign permission to write files on file servers or `<server_application_module>/upload` folder on the server by command:
 	$`chmod -R 777 <folder_name>`.